-The ECR determines the total credit to the customer once a customer's generation is netted by either real-time billing or interval netting.
-The ECR is established through a method that looks at the costs the Company avoids as a result of the exported energy.
+The ECR determines the total credit to the customer once a customer's generation is netted by either instantaneous netting or interval netting.
+The ECR is calculated by looking at the costs the Company avoids from exported energy.
 These costs are broken into five parts: